WinVector/rquery/Examples/Introduction/rquery_Introduction.md

 just about anything that supplies a sufficiently powerful `SQL` interface, such as PostgreSQL, Apache Spark, or Google BigQuery).

-But lets keep things simple and work through these families of data manipulation operators.
+We will work through simple examples/demonstrations of the `rquery` data manipulation operators.

 ## `rquery` operators